CIR GROWTH 2023

 $100 / MONTH

-supports ongoing website development, technical support, and digital platform maintenance with the help of our long-time partner, New Eve Media
+supports ongoing website development, technical support, and digital platform maintenance to provide addiction-specific Catholic resources

 $250 / MONTH

-supports research and development of new Catholic in Recovery resources with plans to launch the following in coming years: a Catholic in Recovery Bible, annual and seasonal daily reflection books, monthly devotionals, a thorough exploration of Saints related to addiction recovery, and much more
+supports research and development of new CIR resources with plans to launch the following in coming years: a CIR Bible, annual and seasonal daily reflection books, monthly devotionals, a thorough exploration of Saints related to addiction recovery, and much more

 (goal of 6)